atomix/atomix.github.io/atomix/docs/getting-started.md

 {:.no-margin-top}
 ## Introduction

-Atomix is an easy to use library that embeds inside of your clustered application.
-It provides various distributed resources for common data structures and patterns including:
+Atomix is an easy to use, zero-dependency library that embeds inside of your clustered application.
+It provides various primitives for distributed computing including:

 * Distributed [variables]
 * Distributed [collections] such as maps, multi-maps, sets, and queues
 * Distributed [coordination] tools such as locks, group membership, leader election, and remote execution
 * Distributed [messaging] tools such as a message bus, topics, and task queues

+Along with these resources, Atomix provides a high-level API for creating and managing [custom user-defined resources][custom-resources].
+Atomix also provides robust fault tolerance and is built on top of [Copycat](/copycat) which supports strong consistency guarantees through its implementation of the [Raft consensus algorithm][Raft].

 ## Setup